+esu odu

+35

-esu odu Joni Oye-Benintende is Hopeful
+Joni Oye-Benintende

-Joni Oye-Benintende retired from ESU with her last semester in spring 2021 after completing 25 years of teaching and service at ESU.
+in spring 2021 after completing 25 years of teaching and service at ESU.
 Fall 2021 was the first fall semester when she did not return to campus to teach.
 Oye-Benintende first came to ESU in 1996 as an adjunct faculty member working part time to teach ceramics.
-She later became fu., time in 1998.
-Joni Maya Oye was born in Philadelphia. one graduated with a Bachelor of Fine Arts from Washington University in St. Louis School of Fine Arts and received her Master of Fine Arts from Tama Fine Art University in Tokyo, Japan where she learned the technique of raku, a method when glazed ceramics are taken from the kiln while still red hot and placed in sawdust or other material which creates interesting color and texture to the piece.
+She later became full time in 1998.
+Joni Maya Oye was born in Philadelphia.
+She graduated with a Bachelor of Fine Arts from Washington University in St. Louis School of Fine Arts and received her Master of Fine Arts from Tama Fine Art University in Tokyo, Japan where she learned the technique of raku, a method when glazed ceramics are taken from the kiln while still red hot and placed in sawdust or other material which creates interesting color and texture to the piece.
 Art had always been a part of her life; prior to teaching she crafted small ceramic goods and sold them at local fair shows for a living.
 Pieces of art from Oye-Benintende's show 25 > in the Madelon Powers Art Gallery, which was a survey of her sculpture and pottery from her time since starting at ESU.